 Medicines should not be disposed of via wastewater or household waste.

 If your doctor tells you to stop taking Cordilox SR, or the tablets have passed their expiry date, ask your pharmacist what

 Cordilox 180SR: Light pink capsule shaped, scored, film coated tablets with "SR 180" on one side and "KNOLL" on the other

-Cordilox 240SR: Light green, capsule shaped, film coated tablets with a score on one side and "SR"; score; "240" on the other
+Cordilox 240SR: Light green, capsule shaped, scored, film coated tablets with a double Knoll triangle on one side.

 Each pack of Cordilox 180SR and Cordilox 240SR contains 30 tablets.

 The active ingredient in Cordilox SR is verapamil hydrochloride.

 Cordilox 180SR tablets contain 180mg of verapamil hydrochloride.